Work Opportunity Tax Credit Serves Up Potential Savings

 Your qualified employee must complete at least a full year of employment before you can claim the WOTC, so it’s important to understand that you won’t see that benefit on your tax return for the tax year in which the worker is hired.
 You’re going to have to wait another year.
 But the WOTC isn’t expected to go anywhere.
 If you hire qualified workers over multiple years, you can count on this tax benefit as a reward for providing employment to workers who have had some tough times.

-If you have questions about how the Work Opportunity Tax Credit may work for your restaurant, please contact us.
+If you have questions about how the Work Opportunity Tax Credit may work for your business, please contact an Adams Brown advisor.